Minsk in 2 Days

 Dinner at Troitsa

-We round off our visit with one last dinner at a nearby restaurant called Troitsa (Trinity) – the trinity bring Belarusian, Jewish and Tartar.
+We round off our visit to Minsk with dinner at a nearby restaurant called Troitsa (Trinity) – the trinity bring Belarusian, Jewish and Tartar.
 The old man surpasses himself with a trinity of his own and orders 3 courses; a meat platter, soup and potato pancakes.
-I opt for for just potato pancakes.
+I opt for just potato pancakes.
 I love the Belarusian potato pancakes; patties of grated potato and onion, fried and served with onions and sour cream and at Troitsa they are particularly good!

 Potato Pancakes at Troitsa